jilek/DataBootcampFinalProject/Segment4_Deliverable/README.md

 ![ERD](Images/erd_diagram.png)

-#### Section 1 Presentation Description of the data exploration phase of the project
+#### Section 1 Description of the data exploration phase of the project

 In this phase we explored a kaggle data set in an unstructured way to uncover initial patterns, characteristics, and points of interest.
 See Figure 2 below.
 This process helps create a broad picture of important trends and major points that we need.
 We cleaned the dataset then analyzed it by creating lots of visualizations (using matplotlib.pyplot and seaborn libraries ) and tables.
 We also attempted to answer the following questions:
 -	What is each country share of Cocoa Production?